tabitha-dev/tabitha-dev/README.md

 ## 🚀 About Me
 I work at the intersection of healthcare operations, data quality, and AI systems.

-With 8+ years of experience in medical billing and healthcare administration, I currently work as a Healthcare Operations AI Trainer at LinkedIn.
+With 8+ years of experience in medical billing and healthcare administration, I currently work as a Healthcare Operations AI at LinkedIn.
 I bridge the gap between clinical complexity and technical execution, evaluating AI workflows to ensure accuracy, HIPAA compliance, and operational reliability.

 My work focuses on: